shahimclt/booksy/README.md

 Feel free to clone the project and build it yourself.
 Or if you're feeling lazy, grab the latest apk from [releases](https://github.com/shahimclt/booksy/releases) and get going.

+PS: The app looks better if you turn ON dark mode.

 ## Features

 * Login using your google account (more services coming soon)